HyungKyu-Kim/HyungKyu-Kim.github.io/index.md

     </figure>
 </div>

-**Short Biography** In [Samsung Techwin](/portfolio#Samsung Techwin) during 6 years, I was involved in various projects including IoT camera and cloud camera as a network camera device engineer.
+**Short Biography** Working in [Samsung Techwin](/portfolio#Samsung Techwin) for 6 years, I was involved in various projects including IoT camera and cloud camera as a network camera device engineer.
-Running [machine learning study group](https://www.facebook.com/Deepsight-1780933522021742/) related with researchers and developers who have various background about 3 years, I steped into AI development area.
+Running [machine learning study group](https://www.facebook.com/Deepsight-1780933522021742/) for 3 years with researchers and developers from various fields, I stepped into AI development realm.
-After that, I joined [Medipixel](/portfolio#Medipixel), the medical startup, and have participated in projects including medical image deep-learning system, reinforcement-learning based surgery robot control system.
+After that, I joined [Medipixel](/portfolio#Medipixel), the medical startup, and have lead AI project team developing medical image deep-learning system and reinforcement-learning based surgery robot control system.

 ---